eclipse-che/che-operator/olm/README.md

 $ update-crd-files.sh
 ```

-> Notice: this script contains commands to make this crd compatible with Openshift 3.
+> Notice: this script contains commands to make this CRD compatible with Openshift 3.

 In the VSCode you can use task `Update cr/crd files`.

 # 4. Che cluster custom resource

-che-operator installs Eclipse Che using configuration stored in the kubernetes custom resource(CR).
+che-operator installs Eclipse Che using configuration stored in the Kubernetes custom resource(CR).
 CR object structure defined in the code using `pkg/apis/org/v1/che_types.go` file.
 Field name
-defined using serialization tag `json`, for example `json:"openShiftoAuth"`.
+defined using the serialization tag `json`, for example `json:"openShiftoAuth"`.
 Che operator default CR sample stored in the `deploy/crds/org_v1_che_cr.yaml`.
 This file should be directly modified if it's a required to apply new fields with default values,
-or in case of changing default values for existed fields.
+or in case of changing default values for existing fields.
-Also you can apply in the field comments openshift ui annotations: to dispaly some
+Also you can apply in the field comments Openshift ui annotations: to display some
-interactive information about this fields on the Openshift ui.
+interactive information about these fields on the Openshift ui.
 For example:

 ```go